Indonesia's LGBTQ community fears crackdown under legal reforms | DW | 02.06.2022

 Soon after, the hashtag #UnsubscribePodcastCorbuzier was trending on Twitter, leading Corbuzier to take down the interview and issue a public apology.

 On May 17, the International Day Against Homophobia, the British embassy in Jakarta sparked controversy by raising a rainbow flag.
-The Indonesian Ministry of Foreign Affairs called the ambassador and reminded him to be mindful of the host country's culture, local media reported.
+The Indonesian Ministry of Foreign Affairs called the ambassador and asked the embassy staff to be mindful of the host country's culture, local media reported.

 Rahka Susanto in Jakarta contributed to the article.